test-prof/test-prof/docs/recipes/any_fixture.md

 ### Minitest

-When using AnyFixture with Minitest you should take care of cleaning the database after each test run by yourself.
+When using AnyFixture with Minitest, you should take care of cleaning the database after each test run by yourself.
 For example:

 ```ruby
 # test_helper.rb